The Open Polymers 2026 (OPoly26) Dataset and Evaluations: Baseline Models

 \section{Baseline Models}

-To establish a set of baseline results, we evaluate the performance of eSEN models\cite{fu_learning_2025} trained on OMol25, \op{}, and OMol25 + \op{}.
-We note that the primary focus of this work is not to evaluate a comprehensive list of MLIP training procedures, but to explore how training on different combinations of small molecule and polymer data improves the downstream model performance in these different domains.
-Note that models are trained in a step equivalent manner.
-Models trained on both \op{} and OMol25 have seen the same total amount of data points as \op{} only or OMol25 only and therefore have seen any given \op{} or OMol25 data point less than the solo-trained models.
+To establish a set of baseline results, we evaluate the performance of eSEN models \cite{fu_learning_2025} trained on OMol25, \op{}, and OMol25 + \op{}.
+We note that the primary focus of this work is not to comprehensively evaluate MLIP architectures or training procedures, but to explore how training on different combinations of small molecule and polymer data improves the downstream model performance in these different domains.
+All three eSEN models are trained for 12 epochs.
+As an additional point of comparison, we evaluate the performance of UMA-s-1p1 (no \op{} in training) and UMA-s-1p2 (includes \op{} in training) \cite{wood2025uma}.
+These two UMA models were not trained in a step-equivalent manner with each other or the eSEN models and therefore should not be interpreted as a direct data ablation experiment.
+There are also non-trivial architectural changes between UMA-s-1p1 and UMA-s-1p2 \cite{wood2025uma}.